bingobob/bingobob.github.io/index.md

 #### Taking my house as an example

+It's important to understand the tech.

 #### DSL
 DSL stands for Digital Subscriber Line.
-It's delivered over existing telephone connections and therefore is widely available.
+It's delivered over existing telephone connections and is therefore widely available.
 DSL connections are distance sensitive.
-The longer the cable is from your house to the telephone exchange the more the signal will degrade and the slower the speed will be.
+The longer the cable is from your house to the telephone exchange (or street cabinet) the more the signal will degrade and the slower the speed will be.

+#### FTTN (Fibre to the node)
+over coaxial copper cable